 Useful Life of Fixed Assets for Tax and Reporting Purposes

-“How do you determine the useful life of a fixed asset?”
+“How do you determine the useful life of fixed assetS?”

 That question confronts just about every accountant and fixed asset manager.
 The proper answer depends upon the reason for determining useful life and the governing authority or standard that is being applied.
 Determining the useful life of an asset is necessary for calculating depreciation for tax as well as accounting and financial reporting.